 Burma Gongs will give pretty much the same frequency reading no matter where on the playing surface, which is the central nipple, it is struck.
 The above mentioned criteria apply to Burma gongs as well.

-The custom instruments that we build, by the nature of their design and construction are tuned (or tunable) to specific frequencies like the Universal Healing Harmonics or Chakra tones.
+The custom instruments that we build, by the nature of their design and construction are tuned (or tunable) to specific frequencies like the Planetary or Cosmic Healing Vibrations or Chakra tones.

-Due to their nature all these overtone sound instruments have a complex audio spectrum with one or more fundamentals and many more 1st, 2nd and higher overtones and a simple guitar tuner is definitely inadequate and can NOT be used to determine the different harmonics.
+Due to their nature all these overtone sound instruments have a complex audio spectrum with one or more fundamentals, binaural beats and many more 1st, 2nd and higher overtones and a simple guitar tuner is definitely inadequate and can NOT be used to determine the different vibrations.
 Therefore we use a professional scientific audio spectral analyzing system to record, analyze, determine and certify the different fundamental and overtone frequencies accurately of our Tibetan singing bowls and Burma gongs for you.

-What we certify is that the instrument we certify, when played in the proper* manner, will produce the Universal Harmonic frequencies identified in the certificate.
+What we certify is that the instrument we certify, when played in the proper* manner, will produce the Planetary Healing Vibration frequencies identified in the certificate.
+In the certificate you also will find information about the achievable healing effects and the areas where to safely apply the singing bowl.
 All of the labeled frequencies in the singing bowl or gong will be identified and often additional overtones not noted in the bowl's or gong's labels will also be listed.

 The buyer is encouraged to discover where on the instrument to strike to achieve the optimum sound.
 Our seminars show that the favored spot will actually vary - different persons will prefer different spots on the same bowl.
 If you are interested in learning more about your instrument and its healing sound potential you might be interested in registering to one of our introductory seminars and classes.